-In May 2015, Basingstoke Humanists was established by a mix of people with shared views and beliefs.
-The group organises talks, social events, and organises guest speakers to talk about their research.
+In May 2015, Basingstoke Humanists was established by a group of people with shared views and beliefs.
+The group organises talks, social events, and discussion groups.
 Basingstoke Humanists also work towards increasing social contributions to the local community.

 Learn more about “Who are Humanists?”

 Basingstoke Humanists members all have the opportunity to volunteer as individuals for a number of organisations.
 Below are some examples: